HarvardMapCollection/tutorials/census/searching-agol/index.md

 ### Living Atlas considerations

 The ESRI Living Atlas is a growing repository of data sources aggregated by ESRI, the company who owns ArcGIS Online.
 In this repository, they allow users to filter datasets using the `authoritative` flag.
 Not sure what this actually means?
 Here is an [ESRI-published StoryMap](https://storymaps.arcgis.com/stories/820980061e124d71b19c7bc124390bef) which provides information on how datasets are tagged as `authoritative`.
-You can use this StoryMap to decide if "authoritative" datasets you find are suitable for your research purposes.
+You can use this StoryMap in concert with the Living Atlas datasets you find to help decide if they are suitable for your research purposes.

 ## You are limited to what other people have uploaded

 In the example above, when we searched `Cambridge census`, we found a dataset for the `total population` for the city of Cambridge.
-What if we wanted to make a map of the percent of women, rather than total population?
-This dataset does not come up in our search results.
+What if we wanted to make a map of the percent of women, rather than total population per unit?
+The dataset we desire does not appear in our search, because no one has prepared the data in this exact way (desired demographic factor + desired geographic extent and unit).

-That is because when searching for data in ArcGIS, we are limited to the whim of what other people have happened to upload.
+When searching for data in ArcGIS, we are limited to what other people have uploaded.

-Becoming comfortable with using data extract tools directly from the source will majorly increase your ability to make excellent maps.
+Becoming comfortable with acquiring data from the source will increase your ability to make excellent maps.

-Our tutorial mini-series [Census Data to ArcGIS Online Starter Pack](https://harvardmapcollection.github.io/tutorials/census/census2agol/) will teach you step by step how to download the exact dataset you need directly from the source, clean it for your purposes, and upload to a sharable web map.
+Our tutorial mini-series [Census Data to ArcGIS Online Starter Pack](https://harvardmapcollection.github.io/tutorials/census/census2agol/) will teach you step-by-step how to download the exact census datasets you need, process them for your purposes, and upload them to a sharable web map.